codinglabsong/aging-gan/README.md

     ```

 ## Data
 We leverage the UTKFace dataset—a public collection of over 20,000 face images with age annotations (0–116), then use the aligned and cropped version for consistency.
+You can download from [here](https://www.kaggle.com/datasets/jangedoo/utkface-new)

-Place your data under:
+Place your data on project root at:
 > data/utkface_aligned_cropped/UTKFace

 The prepare_dataset function handles: